stanfordnlp/mac-network/readme.md

 Then, the program trains the model.
 Weights are saved by default to `./weights/{expName}` and statistics about the training are collected in `./results/{expName}`, where `expName` is the name we choose to give to the current experiment.

+Here we perform training on the balanced 1M subset of the GQA dataset, rather than the full (unbalanced) training set (14M).
+To train on the whole dataset add the following flag.

 ### Notes
 - The number of examples used for training and evaluation can be set by `--trainedNum` and `--testedNum` respectively.
 - You can use the `-r` flag to restore and continue training a previously pre-trained model.